Tuwaiq-DS-ML-bootcamp-V-6/Use-case-6-Project-3/README.md

 # Real Estate Data Analysis Project
 This project contains scripts and data for analyzing real estate information.
 The project is structured to include data cleaning, analysis, and visualization processes.
+## Streamlit
+The streamlit app will show the best real estate for you, and view data analysis<a href="https://rand-team.streamlit.app/" target="_blank">HERE</a>

 ## Project Structure